chrispsn/mesh/README.md

 ## How to get Mesh

-You can [try Mesh online](http://mesh-spreadsheet.com/try-mesh.html).
+[Download the project as a zip file](https://github.com/chrispsn/mesh/archive/master.zip) and double-click on `try-mesh.html` in the `src` directory.

 It'll run faster in new browsers but it works all the way down to Internet Explorer 11.

-You can also [download the project as a zip file](https://github.com/chrispsn/mesh/archive/master.zip) and double-click on `try-mesh.html` in the `src` directory.

 Note that Mesh doesn't have file reading or writing right now; we have plans to add it via [Monotreme](https://github.com/chrispsn/monotreme).